adamrher/storm-compositer/README.md

 storm-compositer takes in a .txt file from DetectNodes,StitchNodes from TempestExtremes (https://github.com/ClimateGlobalChange/tempestextremes)

-Creates 2D composite on a grid with a 20degree great circle distance about the storm center, and generates a PDF.
-Currently only works for model output on unstructured grids
+Creates 2D composite on a grid with a 20degree great circle distance about the storm center, and generates a PDF of all data used to make the composite.
+Currently only works for model output on unstructured grids.

 INSTALLATION